neuhausi/canvasXpress/cran-comments.md

 ## Comments from Maintainer

+Resubmission:

+* markdown for the news failed due to missing line return on windows

+Original:

 * Updated JS underlying library
 * Added ggplot functionality for conversions and additional parameters

 ---